Lee-daeho/Lee-daeho.github.io/_news/announcement_7.md

 related_posts: false
 ---

 Attend to CHI'25 in Yokohama, Japan!
-If you want a coffee chat, please feel free to mail me.
+If you want to have a coffee chat, please feel free to mail or ping me.